I assume that you have already looked at Part 0, and that you have already cloned and built the JDK.

 • asmtools: tool to assemble / disassemble class-files.
 When I am working on a bug where I am only provided a class-file, I often inspect the class-file with jdis, modify it, and compile it again with jasm.
 That way I can often even reconstruct the reproducer with Java code eventually.

 Note 1: When we directly execute the Test.java, the JVM implicitly compiles the file to bytecode first, and directly executes that class-file.
+This only works since JDK 11.

 Types of JDK Builds